Who is Trump's new national security adviser Lt. Gen. H.R. McMaster?

 McMaster joins two retired generals — Defense Secretary Jim Mattis and Homeland Security Secretary John Kelly — already in Trump's inner circle, adding to the impression that the president prefers military men in top roles.

-McMaster must fill the brief tenure of Mike Flynn, who abruptly resigned last week after it was revealed he misled Vice President Mike Pence and other White House officials about communications with a Russian ambassador.
+He is replacing Mike Flynn, who resigned as national security adviser last week after it was revealed he misled Vice President Mike Pence and other White House officials about his communications with Russia's ambassador to the U.S.

 Trump is counting on a fresh start with McMaster — and he has chosen someone who appears much more wary of Russia.